abilandz/PH8124/Lecture_5/Lecture_5.md

 ```
 The command substitution operator literally in-lined the output of **date** command at the place where it was used.
 This way, we can very elegantly achieve the desired more complex functionality by combining in the very same command input multiple commands, which otherwise we would need to execute one-by-one.

 Command substitution operator ``` $( ... ) ``` is a very neat construct, and it is used frequently.
-One classical use case is to avoid hardwiring any specific information in your code, since it can change from one computer to another.
+One classical use case is to avoid hardwiring any specific information in your code, since that specification can change from one computer to another.
+In this way, we can improve a lot the portability of code.

 **Example 2**: You are working in parallel on two computers, which do not have the same version of the command that you use in your code.
-You would like to use if possible all the latest functionalities of that command, but if that's not available, you would still like to run your code with the older version of that command.
+You would like to use if possible all the latest functionalities of that command, but if that is not available, you would still like to run your code with the older version of that command.
 Can you make the code transparent to such a difference?
 You can do it schematically as follows:

 ```bash
 Version=$(commandName -v) # flag '-v' typically prints the version